insanitywholesale/gifinator/README.md

 airboat.obj is a file uploaded to minio so I didn't have to mess with the obj.tmpl ones it's just for testing

+# running

+all of the parts need certain environment variables to be set